Updated October 2013

 the State of Maine to facilitate their management of the Atlantic salmon

-recovery program at the Veazie dam.
+recovery program.
 We have entered into a combination of

 lease and operating agreements for dam operations with Black Bear HVGC